RightToAskOrg/AccountsAndDMs/UserAccounts_WP1A.md

 Where the `badge_uid` represents the type of badge being added, i.e. "Registered", "Verified", etc. These are shared types, with the mapping occurring in user_badges.
 As `user_uid` and `badge_uid` are composite primary keys any attempt to insert a duplicate would be rejected, thereby not requiring the guard query to check if it already exists.

+AC: I have tried to do things in a single transaction where possible (although may have stuffed up).
+Unfortunately there is a terrible issue with the bulletin board.
+Do we change the database before or after posting the change to the bulletin board?
+Ideally the bulletin board should have a rollback tied into the SQL transaction, but this makes it hard to separate the bulletin board from the main server db, which is a nice property.
+So I have tended to have first check to see if the query looks legal, if so post it to the bulletin board, and then try to actually do it, which may now be illegal again.
+So some of the legality checks are duplicated in a different transaction.
+Then we could (but currently don't) publish a repudiation to the bulletin board if it failed.

 ### Permissions
 The following defines the different permissions the different users will have.